 • Stick to a clear structure.

-To align with Google’s guidelines, it’s best practice to qualify your links.
+To align with Google’s guidelines, it’s best to qualify your links.
 Add rel=”nofollow” or rel=”sponsored” attributes in press releases.
-This signals transparency and builds trust with search engines, which is more valuable long-term than any perceived “link juice”.
 We stick to 1–2 strategic, clearly marked links per release.

 A plain-text press release is like a meal without seasoning.
 To make yours stand out, add: